Amazon SNS message publishing - Amazon Simple Notification Service

 To use an Amazon SDK, you must configure it with your credentials.
 For more information, see The shared config and credentials files in the Amazon SDKs and Tools Reference Guide.

-The following code examples show how to publish messages to an Amazon SNS topic.
+The following code examples show how to use Publish.

 .NET